Guar seed futures fall on rising stockpiles

-New Delhi, May 20 (PTI) Guar seed prices traded down by Rs 4 to Rs 4,461 per 10 quintal in futures trade Monday following a weak trend at the spot market.
-On the National Commodity and Derivatives Exchange, guar seed for delivery in July contracts moved down by Rs 4, or 0.09 per cent, to Rs 4,461 per 10 quintal, recording an open interest of 16,570 lots.
-Similarly, the rates for August contracts moved down by Rs 33, or 0.72 per cent, to Rs 4,550 per 10 quintal, open interest stood at 5,390 lots.
-Marketmen said, soaring stocks against muted demand from guar gum makers mainly led to the fall in guar seed futures.
-PTI ADI SHWSHW
+New Delhi, May 8 (PTI) Guar seed prices went down by Rs 25 to Rs 4,543 per 10 quintal in futures trade Wednesday amid off-loading of exposure by investors on rising stocks.
+On the National Commodity and Derivatives Exchange, guar seed contracts for delivery in June moved down by Rs 25, or 0.55 per cent, to Rs 4,543 per 10 quintal with an open interest of 83,080 lots.
+Similarly, the rates for July contracts moved down by Rs 11.5, or 0.25 per cent, to Rs 4,618 per 10 quintal with an open interest of 39,120 lots.
+Marketmen said cutting down of positions by participants, following a weak trend at the spot markets on soaring stocks against muted demand from guar gum makers, led to the fall in guar seed futures here.
+PTI ADI RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today